YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/doc/Template - Getting Started.md

 Versions History
 21 May 2022
   - Initial Documenent based on the (Cousera Class Documentation and Usability for Cancer Informatics by John Hopkins University) [https://github.com/jhudsl/template-documentation]
-  -YMBF added additional items and customized to become my standard template for creating Tool/App Documentation
+  - Added additional items and customized to become my standard template for creating Tool/App Documentation
-  - YMBF as class continues will updated
+  - As class continues will updated

 ---
 Contact